 2. Focus on your weak points

-The hard part of deadlifting is often an indication of where you might need to focus.
-This can help you choose the right exercises to improve your results in the long run.
-For example, when you struggle to get the bar off the ground, it's because your quads or lats are under-developed.
-Rows of any kind are great for building your lats while squats (with a barbell, dumbbell, or machine) and leg presses will beef up your quads.
+If you struggle to get the bar off the ground, it's likely because your quads or lats are under-developed.
+Rows of any kind are great for building your lats, while squats (with a barbell, dumbbell, or machine) and leg presses will beef up your quads.
 Weak hamstrings may be the culprit if you find your muscles tend to give out when you stand up.
 Romanian or stiff-leg deadlifts are ideal for strengthening your hamstring muscles and preventing muscular inhibition.
-To solve your deadlift problems, it's probably because your glutes or lower back are weak.
-Hip thrusts, block deadlifts, good mornings and back extensions will help you fix this.
+Hip thrusts, block deadlifts, good mornings, and back extensions can help if your deadlift problems are due to weak glutes or lower back.

 3. Do your deadlifts FIRST!

 Deadlifts are the most physically and psychologically exhausting lift you can do in the gym, so if you wait until the end or middle of your workout to do them, you'll be too tired to give them everything that you've got.
-Deadlifts seem to bore a lot of people and they'll end up dropping them altogether - which is why you need to do them at the start of your workout when you're fresh.
+Do them at the start of your workout when you're fresh.
 After a few difficult lifting sessions, it's natural that you may not want to do much physical work afterward.
-You can either dedicate a day of the week exclusively to heavy deadlifting or add some lighter exercises to your workout routine that target muscles which aren't involved in the exercise.
-Personally, I prefer doing biceps & side delts on my deadlift day because even if it saps your energy you can always do a better workout for your back, chest or quads.
-Conversely, if you deadlift at the proper weight for your lower body part then you're unlikely to have any energy leftover to do squats.
+Consider dedicating a day of the week exclusively to heavy deadlifting or adding some lighter exercises to your workout routine that target muscles not involved in the exercise.

 4. Do a "mini" deadlift day.

-It can take ages to recover from a heavy session of deadlifting so I wouldn’t recommend doing heavy sets more than once a week.
-But it might not be enough time to perfect your technique, depending on what you want to achieve.
-As such, I recommend adding a few mini deadlift sets to one of your non-deadlift days.
+If you want to perfect your technique, I recommend adding a few mini deadlift sets to one of your non-deadlift days.
 For these sets, load up with 50% of your max on 3-5 reps and focus on getting the most out of each set.
-When you do lat pulldowns, make sure you keep your back in a neutral position.
-This might mean putting a mirror near the machine.
-You can practice good form here by making sure your upper and lower body stay aligned and hold for each repetition.
-Consider engaging in short workouts throughout your week between heavy lifting sessions.
-This will give you the opportunity to focus on the correct form and quality of movement while still getting a good workout in.
 Doing a few mini sets each week that focus on lifting technique will help you get better at lifting and avoid injury.
 It also helps you develop better posture and strengthens certain muscles.

 5. Take time to relax!